ArminJo/ServoEasing/README.md

 ## Requests for modifications / extensions
-Please write me a PM including your motivation/problem if you need a modification or an extension e.g. a callback functionality after move has finished.
+Please write me a PM including your motivation/problem if you need a modification or an extension.

 #### If you find this library useful, please give it a star.